EyupErgin/EyupErgin/README.md

 <hr>

 <h3>Recent Blog Posts</h3>
 Here are my recommended blog posts.
-My most popular blog posts are listed with Turkish and English options.
+My most popular blog posts are listed with Turkish and English options. <br>
-- <a href="https://ergin.dev/intelligence-and-the-importance-of-intelligence">Intelligence and Importance of Intelligence</a>
+- <a href="https://ergin.dev/intelligence-and-the-importance-of-intelligence">Intelligence and Importance of Intelligence</a> <br>
-- <a href="https://ergin.dev/intelligence-cycle">Intelligence Cycle</a>
+- <a href="https://ergin.dev/intelligence-cycle">Intelligence Cycle</a> <br>
-- <a href="https://ergin.dev/basic-principles-of-intelligence">Basic Principles of Intelligence</a>
+- <a href="https://ergin.dev/basic-principles-of-intelligence">Basic Principles of Intelligence</a> <br>
-- <a href="https://ergin.dev/types-of-intelligence-by-fields/">Types of Intelligence by Fields</a>
+- <a href="https://ergin.dev/types-of-intelligence-by-fields/">Types of Intelligence by Fields</a> <br>
-- <a href="https://ergin.dev/web-application-firewall-bypassing-3">Web Application Firewall Bypassing - #3</a>
+- <a href="https://ergin.dev/web-application-firewall-bypassing-3">Web Application Firewall Bypassing - #3</a> <br>

 <h3>Moreover...</h3>